2207akash/algorithms/README.md

 # algorithms
-A list of algorithms implemented in Swift
+A list of algorithms implemented in C++ & Swift.

 ## Search Algorithms
 | SNo | Type | Swift |